Laravel-Backpack/docs/6.x/base-about.md

 php artisan backpack:publish ui/dashboard
 ```

-Then inside the blade files, you can use either plain-old HTML or add dynamic content through [Backpack widgets](/docs/{{version}}/base-widgets).
+Then inside the blade files, you can use either plain old HTML or add dynamic content through [Backpack widgets](/docs/{{version}}/base-widgets).

 Please note that it is NOT recommended to publish and override too many theme files.
 If you discover you're creating many of these files, you're basically creating a new theme.
 So we recommend you do just that.
 Please follow the docs to create a new "child theme".